Moving To A Windows PC is NOT As Scary As You Think

 In Part 3 we’ll explore the wild world of ‘Hackintosh’.

-If there is something specifically you want me to address in this series please let me know by using the comments below or drop teammixinglight an email.
+If there is something specific you want me to address in this series please let me know by using the comments below or drop teammixinglight an email.

 What I’m Not Going To Discuss or Argue In This Series